lliu126/fashionforever/README.md

 http://fashionforever.leonbaruch.com/

-The webpage served as the main prototype for the E-Business Technologies course group project.
+The webpage served as the main prototype for the E-Business Technologies course group project at Baruch College.
 Throughout the course, as a team, we mock development of a start up from an idea to a deliverable pitch to investors by the end of course.
   (The panel of investors were professionals in their field: Co-founders, CEOs, Consultants, and our professor who's also a consultant)